jorgebucaran/hyperapp/docs/architecture/views.md

 #### Performance

-Memoization exists to help improve rendering performance but it’s not a panacea.
-If it was used with nodes that need to update on every state change, the cost of checking if the memoization’s props had changed before carrying out the rendering would be a net loss of performance over time.
+Memoization exists to help improve rendering performance but it's not a panacea.
+If it was used with nodes that need to update on every state change, the cost of checking if the memoization's props had changed before carrying out the rendering would be a net loss of performance over time.

-Memoization was designed for nodes that don’t need to update at all or just occassionally.
+Memoization was designed for nodes that don't need to update at all or just occassionally.

-As always when it comes to optimizations, be sure to measure the performance of your app to make sure you’re getting true benefits and adjust if necessary.
+As always when it comes to optimizations, be sure to measure the performance of your app to make sure you're getting true benefits and adjust if necessary.